andreivisan/workout/algorithms/README.md

 [Binary Trees and BST](binary_tree.py)

+## Backtracking

+Backtracking is a general algorithmic technique that incrementally builds candidates to the solutions and abandons a candidate ("backtracks") as soon as it determines that this candidate cannot possibly lead to a valid solution.
+It's widely used for solving combinatorial and constraint satisfaction problems, such as puzzles, games, and optimization tasks.

+### Core Concept

+At its essence, backtracking is a depth-first search (DFS) over the solution space.
+It systematically searches for a solution by trying out possible partial solutions and discarding them if they do not satisfy the problem's constraints.

+### How Backtracking Works

+1. Start with an Empty Solution:

+    - Begin by considering an empty solution and attempt to build a full solution incrementally.

+2. Incrementally Build Candidates:

+    - At each step, add a piece to the partial solution, aiming to reach a complete solution.

+3. Constraint Checking:

+    - After adding a new piece, check if the partial solution is still valid.

+    - If it violates any constraints, discard the last added piece (backtrack) and try a different option.

+4. Recursive Exploration:

+    - Use recursion to explore all possible options from the current state.

+5. Backtracking:

+    - If no valid piece can be added at the current step, remove the last piece and backtrack to the previous step to try alternative options.

 ## Hashing

 Hashing is a fundamental concept in computer science, used extensively for data storage and retrieval.
 At a lower level, hashing involves intricate memory management and data manipulation.
 Let's delve into what happens in memory when hashing is implemented.